aarcee141/chat-app/README.md

 - `chat-server/mongodb_config.json` for the go chat server.
 - `login-server/mongodb_config.json` for the login & user-management server.

+### 4. Add the AWS S3 config.
+This is to ensure that we can upload images to S3.
+You need to add this file in one location:
+- `s3/aws_s3_config.json` for the login & user-management server.

 ## Running the project.
 ### 1. You will need to run each of the sections independently.
 To do this create three terminals and in each of them paste the following commands:
 - `start-chatting`: